LearnOnDemandSystems/docs/lod/lod-lab-developers/lod-lab-developer-training-level-1/lod-terminology-and-guidelines-for-building-a-lab.md

-## Lab on Demand Terminology and Guidelines for Building a Lab
+## Skillable Studio Terminology and Guidelines for Building a Lab

-When building labs in Skillable, you need to know the LOD terminology used for the pieces or components of the lab and guidelines for determining what you will need.
+When building labs in Skillable, you need to know the Skillable Studio terminology used for the pieces or components of the lab and guidelines for determining what you will need.
 At the end of this article are the links to help you build the main components.

 ###  Required components

 - **Lab Series**: A Lab Series is the identifier for a related group of lab components that will comprise your lab(s).
-It is used in Searches, filters, and other locations within LOD to find these components.
+It is used in Searches, filters, and other locations within Skillable Studio to find these components.
 It is also used by other programs to identify the group of components.
-You should build this first in LOD.
+You should build this first in Skillable Studio.

 - **Lab Profile**: A Lab Profile is the component or vehicle that provides your users with the lab interface that they will interact with and other optional components.
 You may have one or more Lab Profiles associated to a Lab Series.